JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_types.md

 Describes all IntelliJ Platform types available to be used for plugin development, dependency resolution, and plugin verification.

-Each entry is composed of a product code name and coordinates used for dependency and binary release resolution.
+Each entry is composed of a product code and coordinates used for dependency and binary release resolution.

 | Name                    | Code   | Coordinates                                        |
 |-------------------------|--------|----------------------------------------------------|